aswinnnn/weheartpy/README.md

     print(c.title, c.link)
     collection = c.get_full_collection()
     print(collection.images, collection.description)

+	# save the images from a collection to a folder:
+	collection.save("\collection\")
+	# images will be saved as "collection0.jpeg", "collection1.jpeg", etc.

 ```
 * parameters - `query` aka the search term
 * returns - List[[Collection](weheartpy/models.py)] Check out the documentation to see what else you can do with `Collection` objects.